 Each customer works with a project manager who supervises the progress and files prompt reports.

-Most of the freelancers here work part-time, so even the brightest ones won’t take any long-term projects and can’t be fully available for your needs.
+Most freelancers here work part-time, so even the brightest ones won’t take on any long-term projects and can’t be fully available for your needs.

 As if that’s not enough pain in the world, project managers who should allegedly help you with freelancers are freelancers themselves!
 What if they both start ignoring you?